aleksnavratil/polish-for-normal-people/polish_textbook.md

 * `Polecieć` : To go by airplane, or to hurry, metaphorically as fast as an airplane.
 * `Wchodzić` : To go *into* some location, but only if that going *does* happen regularly, repeatedly, or continuously.
 * `Wychodzić` : To go *out of* some location but only if that going *does* happen regularly, repeatedly, or continuously.
+TODO: Add the third class of "even more frequently doing" verbs such as bywać and friends

 That last pair of examples, `Wchodzić` vs `Wychodzić`, will appear again in the following section, regarding very subtle phonetic distinctions between pairs of opposites.